 Often in this role he was found at the Laughery Club, an island resort Herrmann also captained, located some 20 miles down the Ohio River, and catering to prominent Cincinnati gentlemen.
 In a representative 1911 “feast of the gods” at the club, prior Grand Exalted Ruler Herrmann pitted Brownie against current Grand Exalted Leader John P. Sullivan in a footrace, with the teenager winning comfortably.
 The next year, at the club, Herrmann hosted a gathering of 40 elite baseball figures, with Brownie making the hit of the post-dinner entertainment with “several clever imitations” of Clark Griffith, Armando Marsans, and Hank O’Day.
 He was, one observer noted, “cute and coy” with his entrances, stories, and stagecraft, and “seldom fails to bring down the house”.13

 Away from Laughery, Brownie accompanied Herrmann to the 1910 World Series, seeing the Athletics triumph over the Cubs.
 In “moving pictures” of the series, he appeared “as a rather conspicuous character” and received “the biggest applause in the pictures” from Cincinnati theater patrons.
-Also, across three years, he met three presidents.
+Also, across four years, he met three presidents.
 When Theodore Roosevelt visited Cincinnati in 1910, “the youngster nailed the colonel as he went out and asked him if he would tell him how to make the Reds win.
 ‘You tell them to hit the balls squarely,’ replied T.R. smilingly, ‘and with lots of ginger.’”
 He called upon Cincinnati native William Howard Taft in May 1912, when the latter was visiting his hometown in the midst of his re-election campaign, for a friendly chat about Reds baseball.
 Then, along with Griffith and Cap Anson, he visited Woodrow Wilson at the White House in October 1913.14

 In fact, Brownie Burke was such a successful ambassador for the Herrmann court, one might well return to the divide between mascot and batboy, and wonder if he was under-utilized as on-field entertainment.
 Only in isolated instances did he provide any on-field entertainment — playing a few minutes of first base during batting practice, or racing around the bases prior to an exhibition game.
 Might he, for instance, have been sent up to bat during a game?